 Cal Campaign Consultants (CCC) is a multidisciplinary organization that teaches students the basics of professionalizing campaigns, including: campaign strategy, graphic design, voter mobilization, and debate techniques.
 Faculty in political science, behavioral psychology, graphic design and art, communication studies, theater, and journalism share their expertise with students.
 Members use their skills to manage campaigns for student government president.
 Two campus leaders laid the groundwork for the unique group, which is funded by the Student Association, Inc.

 - CCC members apply campaign management techniques to student government campaigns.

 - CCC members apply their knowledge and skills by working on candidates campaigns for public office.

 - CCC members run for public office.

-- CCC members pursue graduate degrees in related fields, such as campaign management, public administration, public policy, and legal studies.
+- CCC members pursue graduate degrees in related fields, such as campaign management, public administration and public policy.